lotkao/netcup-scp-cli/README.md

 # Netcup SCP WebService CLI

 A simple Python CLI tool to interact with [Netcup's SCP SOAP API](https://www.servercontrolpanel.de/WSEndUser?wsdl).
-Allows you to manage virtual servers (VServers), route failover IPs, and access basic statistics.
+Allows you to manage virtual servers (vServers), route failover IPs, and access basic statistics.

 ## Features

 This script supports the following operations via an interactive CLI:

-* List VServers in your Netcup SCP account
+* List vServers in your Netcup SCP account
 * Start or stop a vServer
 * Get the current state (online/offline) of a vServer
 * List the IP addresses assigned to a vServer